johanna-herrmann/files-crud-documentation/web/docs/permissions.md

   (admins can set the owner to the source file owner on copy and move operations)
 * For directory operations (create new file, list directory items), the owner is:
-  * on user directories: the user, the directory belongs to
+  * on user directories and it's sub directories: the user, the directory belongs to
   * on other directories: none (always user permissions are used)

 ## See also:
 [Configuration](/configuration/general)